 Schumacher has the most Belgian Grand Prix victories

 Michael Schumacher has the most wins at Spa Francorchamps, with six in total.

-There are three previous winners of the Belgian Grand Prix on the 2023 grid.
-Lewis Hamilton has won at Spa four times, Max Verstappen has won the Belgian Grand Prix in the last two seasons, while Charles Leclerc took his maiden Formula 1 win at the 2019 Belgian Grand Prix.
+There are four previous winners of the Belgian Grand Prix on the 2024 grid.
+Lewis Hamilton has won at Spa four times, Max Verstappen has won the Belgian Grand Prix in each of the last three seasons, while Daniel Ricciardo won in 2014 and Charles Leclerc took his maiden Formula 1 win at the 2019 Belgian Grand Prix.

 Alberto Ascari, Juan Manuel Fangio, Jim Clark, Ayrton Senna, Damon Hill, Michael Schumacher, Kimi Raikkonen and Max Verstappen are the eight drivers who have taken back-to-back victories at the track.
 Schumacher is the only driver to have taken consecutive Belgian Grand Prix victories on multiple occasions, having done so in 1995, 1996 & 1997 and then again in 2001 and 2002.

 Jim Clark and Ayrton Senna share the record for the most consecutive victories here, with four.
 Clark won in every season between 1962 and 1965, while Senna won every year from 1988 to 1991.
 Their wins also mean that Lotus and McLaren share the record for most consecutive team wins at the track.

 British drivers have won at Spa Francorchamps more often than drivers from any other nation, having stood on the top step 17 times.